ebardelli/website/content/posts/2026-02-09-enrollment-projections.md

 math: true
 ---

 Enrollment projections are a fundamental component of the planning and budgeting processes for school districts.
 The primary purpose of these projections is to help districts prepare for long-term changes in educational demand, which directly affects the need for resources, personnel, and school facilities.

-Specifically, enrollment data is used for:

- - Personnel Planning: Determining the number of teachers, administrators, and staff to meet programmatic needs.
- - Budgeting and Revenue Forecasting: Informing short-term and long-term financial plans, including salary and benefit expenditures.
- - Facilities and Capital Planning: Deciding on building utilization, the need for new school facilities, and capital-improvement projects.
- - Operational Logistics: Planning for student transportation and the allocation of supplies and textbooks.

 The most widely used method for school district enrollment projection is the cohort-survival ratio (CSR), also known as the grade retention method.
 This approach uses historical data to determine the percentage of students "surviving" from one grade to the next, while projecting incoming kindergarten classes based on birth rates from five years prior.
 Many districts favor CSR because they can easily compute it in a spreadsheet, even though more advanced methods like multiple linear regression exist.

 To be effective, enrollment projections must account for a variety of demographic and socioeconomic factors.
 Beyond simple birth and enrollment trends, administrators must consider migration patterns, student transfers to charter or private schools, and "exogenous shocks," such as policy changes that influence whether students enter or leave the district.
+Finally, simple methods like CSR or regression-based models often struggle when conditions significantly change year-to-year, leading to policy makers to rely on their own judgment and "guesses" to adjust projections based on local knowledge of trends and conditions.

+In this blog post, I describe a new approach to enrollment projections that builds upon the strengths of existing methods while addressing some of their limitations.
+This approach uses a Monte Carlo simulation framework to explicitly model uncertainty in enrollment projections and provide a range of potential outcomes rather than a single point estimate.
+By modeling student survival and new student generation as separate stochastic processes, this method allows for more robust modeling, especially in the presence of strong "exogenous shocks" that might affect one process more than another.
+Finally, this approach uses off-the-shelf, open-source, and freely available tools, such as `DuckDB` for data processing and analysis, making it accessible to school district staff without advanced statistical software or programming languages.

-# Projection Methods
+# Background on Enrollment Projection Methods

 Existing enrollment projection models range from simple historical trend analyses to complex econometric and computational frameworks.
 We can categorize these models into two broad approaches: projection, which relies on historical data to extend existing trends, and prediction, which incorporates additional variables known as exogenous factors.